neomatrix369/SalarySlipKata/README.md

 ================
 - Problem description: Salary slip generator for UK companies.

-  A typical salary slips contains employee details like employee id, employee name and their salary details like their gross salary, taxable income, tax-free allowance, national insurance contributions and taxes payable.
+  A typical salary slips contains employee details like employee id, employee name and their salary details like their gross salary, national insurance contributions , taxable income, tax-free allowance and taxes payable.

   In the event there are earnings like overtime and bonuses or deductions like loans, these are accounted for in the respective aspects of the salary slip and have an impact on the gross salary, national insurance contributions, and taxes to be paid.